EsaZhu/EsaZhu/README.md

 Hi, my name is Elisa, and I am a student at Concordia University.
-Currently studying computer science and specializing in cybersecurity.
+Currently studying computer science.
 Check out my projects here!

 <!---
 EsaZhu/EsaZhu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.